ianad/WhoShouldWeYellAt/README.md

 1. ZIP Code Text Entry
 2. Policy Gripe Text Entry (or dropdown?)
-3. Submnit Button I guess.
+3. Submit Button I guess.
 There's an Auth Button component from the template we don't really need that we could repurpose

 ## Database Schema